steadycron/terraform-provider-steadycron/README.md

 `steadycron sync --prune`.
 Manage a resource via Terraform **or** via the CLI/manifest, not both — mixing tools for the same resource is unsupported.

+If your team already uses Terraform for infrastructure, the provider is the natural way to bring cron jobs under the same code review, state management, and deployment pipeline as the rest of your stack — no separate manifest files or CLI tooling required.

 ## Code-monitoring SDK integration

 Both job resources expose a `key` attribute (the stable `job_key` identifier).
-Set it to the stable string your code references:
+Set it to the stable string your application code references:

 ```hcl
 resource "steadycron_heartbeat_monitor" "db_backup" {